eiffel-community/eiffel/eiffel-syntax-and-usage/glossary.md

 #### Examples of events related to confidence levels:
 - [EiffelConfidenceLevelModifiedEvent](../eiffel-vocabulary/EiffelConfidenceLevelModifiedEvent.md)

+### Domain

+An Eiffel _domain_ is an infrastructure topological concept, which may or may not correspond to an organization or product structure.
+A good example would be Java packages notation, ex. com.mycompany.product.component or mycompany.site.division.
+Domains can be used to implement Eiffel namespaces when different companies, business units, or similar exchange Eiffel events.
+An Eiffel event may include a member that specifies the event's domain association.

+Also, keep in mind that all names are more or less prone to change.
+Particularly, it is recommended to avoid organizational names or site names, as organizations tend to be volatile and development is easily relocated.
+Relatively speaking, product and component names tend to be more stable and are therefore encouraged, while code names may be an option.
+You need to decide what is the most sensible option in your case.

 ### Environment
 An Eiffel _environment_ defines the environment in which an [activity](#activity) is executed.
 Could be for example a host, node, service name/uri, a Docker image or some other kind of machine configuration definition.